 Although students completing the advanced certificate will have the necessary background to perform the tasks of a full-charge bookkeeper or a junior accountant, students should be aware some employers will require the completion of an associate degree to be considered for employment in these job categories.
 For more information, contact Lynn Hedge at (603) 271-6484 x4202.
-The advanced accounting certificate is available days and evenings.
 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.
 Complete this degree during the day, evening or online.